whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 data.groupby( [ 'analysis', 'biotype' ] ).size()
 ```

+### What do some protein-coding genes look like?

+**Challenge.** Pick a gene (say human ABO or FUT2) and investigate in detail using your file.
+(If you've followed so
+far this will be in the `Name` column.)
+How many transcripts does it have?
+(Hint: find records with `Parent` equal to
+the gene `ID`.
+(Are there any other records with the gene as parent, that aren't transcripts?
+What are they?).
+What is
+the `transcript_support_level` for transcripts, and what does that mean?
+Pick a transcript and look at its sub-records
+(again by matching the `Parent`` to the transcript `ID`).
+What types are they apart from exons?
+Can you see how this
+data compares to the representation on [Ensembl](http://www.ensembl.org/) or on the [UCSC genome browser]()?

 ### What are all those species anyway?

 If like me you're a bit unclear about what [all those